-A research project typically carried out by a master's degree candidate in which the student's mastery of the research process is demonstrated.
-A typical end product might be a community assessment study, a program evaluation study, a best practice bench marking study, or a problemsolving study.
-Such projects are normally carried out in lieu of a Master's thesis.
+A research project typically carried out by a master's-degree candidate in which the student's mastery of the research process is demonstrated.
+A typical end product might be a community-assessment study, a program evaluation study, a best practice bench-marking study, or a problem-solving study.
+May be repeated.